jhnns/rewire/README.md

 });

 // You may also override globals.
-These changes are only within the module,
+These changes are only within the module, so
-// so you don't have to be afraid that other modules are influenced by your mock. myModule.__set__({
+// you don't have to be concerned that other modules are influenced by your mock. myModule.__set__({
     console: {
         log: function () { /* be quiet */ }